thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-hypocrites-in-churches.md

 ([Rom 7:15-25](https://www.biblegateway.com/passage/?search=Romans%207%3A15-25&version=NKJV)).
 A person who genuinely repents after a moral failing and seeks to align their life with Christ is not a hypocrite.
-Someone who deliberately and consistently lives a double life, professing one thing while consciously practicing another without remorse, *is* a hypocrite.
+Someone who deliberately and consistently lives a double life, professing one thing while consciously practising another without remorse, *is* a hypocrite.
 The Christian faith is not about achievement, but about a direction of life, a turning towards God and a dependence on His grace for transformation.
 We have been given [grace to overcome sin](../../jesus/because-he-lives/grace-and-empowerment.md).